turbot/steampipe-plugin-awscfn/README.md

 steampipe query
 ```

-Query all resources in your Terraform files:
+Query all resources in your CloudFormation template files:

 ```sql
 select